-Interns are paid an hourly rate of $8.75, however, it may not be enough to fully cover living expenses.
+Interns are paid an hourly rate of $9 per hour, however, it may not be enough to fully cover living expenses.
 Housing is not provided.
 Interns have the opportunity, if schedule permits, to be hired by other departments, such as Front of House and Box Office, to supplement their weekly income.
 Applicants should carefully consider their financial needs before entering the program.
 Additionally, each intern will receive complimentary tickets to all Huntington Theatre Company productions and discounts at other cultural institutions and local establishments.

 HOW TO APPLY: